BlockVigil/ethvigil-cli/README.md

  --contractName=<contract-name> \
  --constructorInputs='JSON representation of the constructor arguments'
 ```
->Currently EthVigil API accepts **only one** Solidity file that contains the entire smart contract logic.
-It will be enhanced in the near future where we will allow multiple files to be uploaded to ease development with imports of other modules and libraries
+>Currently EthVigil API accepts Solidity files that import other Solidity files containing smart contracts and library code, **within the same directory**.
+For example, your imports must be of the form `import './SafeMath.sol'` denoting that `SafeMath.sol` is to be found in the same directory.

+>We will soon add support for parsing relative import paths as well.
+Feel free to create a pull request against our [Github repo](https://github,com/blockvigil/ethvigil-cli) or chat with us on the [public discord channel]() if you wish to contribute to solving this.

 ### ERC20 token contract example - token.sol
 ```bash